AZoSensors spoke to Calumn MacGregor and Rachael Yates from Gas Sensing Solutions, about their products and attending Sensors Expo.

 You’ll notice on our brands, we have IR on the end which stands for infrared, but we kind of incorporated that into the name, so you have the ExplorIR®, SprintIR® and CozIR®.

 The SprintIR® brand is there to give high speed measurements, hence the name.
 You can get 20 readings every single second and it also has a very fast response time.
 Our engineers have managed to achieve that by designing a very small sample chamber which means it’s able to offer very fast response and high speed measurements.

 We can also make custom sensors with an even higher speed, so if customers need something special developing or if they need something to go even faster for a specific application, we do have that capability in-house.

-We’ve got engineers here in-house up in Scotland and they spend their time developing, working on and enhancing our sensors as well as creating new ones.
+We’ve got engineers here in-house at our HQ in the UK.
+They spend their time developing, working on and enhancing our sensors as well as creating new ones.
 The custom sensor offering is very much something that’s part of our business.

 From a user’s perspective, would you say that your custom offering gives your technology a competitive advantage, or is there anything else you feel gives you that competitive advantage?

 We have three big advantages.
 One is low power.
 We have the lowest power sensor on the market and compared to the competitors it is between 10 and 100 times lower power, so it’s a huge benefit.